 - Versace's Trésor de la Mer gold-tone crystal choker

-The many, many strands of crystals making up the execution of this Rosantica necklace are made to move with your every step.
+The many, many strands of crystals making up the execution of this Rosantica necklace are made to move with your every step; your every turn.
 Every single movement, no matter the subtlety, really.
 We’re styling this with a pretty scoop-neck that follows the tender curve of the necklace’s bib-like swoop, probably with something ribbed-knit or cotton jersey for a hi-lo moment.
 Unless you’re dressing to impress, in which case: Black satin and opera gloves.
-Fancy!
+Fancy.

-There’s always a patent sense of found magic that accompanies a Begüm Khan design.
-The kind that feels a certain measure of eccentricity, so unlike the very dainty, very slight jewellery we’ve seemed to gravitate towards in recent years.
+There’s always a patent sense of found magic that accompanies a Begüm Khan design, the kind that feels a certain measure of eccentric so unlike the very dainty, very slight jewellery we’ve seemed to gravitate towards in recent years.
 Khan’s designs?
 Unafraid of heft.
 A very large eyeball follows a very large beetle follows a very large giraffe; and for this particular design, a very large turtle afloat beneath a substantial string of freshwater pearls.
 We’re envisioning this piece worn on vacation against crocheted knits and raffia sunhats.

 Whether you’re of a fancy debutante class or simply reminiscing on your favourite prom memory, the corsage exchange is a formative moment, to be held safe, sound and treasured.
 Rendered for the neck, not the wrist; from patent leather, not real petals, this floral silk choker from SAINT LAURENT is all grown up — and made to last beyond a single evening.
 Take this piece for a spin in something fantastic; something you’d want to have worn to prom all those years ago.